crsl4/phylogenetics-class/lecture-notes/lecture2-learn-home.md

 1. Read the chapter HAL 2.1 and do the canvas quiz.

-2. Watch the YouTube video with the lecture (time: xxx)

-3. If necessary, read the [lecture notes](https://github.com/crsl4/phylogenetics-class/tree/master/lecture-notes/lecture2.md)
+2. If necessary, read the [lecture notes](https://github.com/crsl4/phylogenetics-class/tree/master/lecture-notes/lecture2.md).